UCDavisLibrary/fin-server/services/README.md

 # Fin Services

 At it's core Fin is a headless Fedora Commons instance with basic authentication and authorization.
-All other functionality is added to Fin via services, this includes; Website/App UI (ClientService), user authentication (AuthenticationService), additional support services such as image services like IFFF (ProxyServices), JSON-LD transform services (FrameService), Fedora event notifications (WebhookService) and indepent external applications (ExternalService).
+All other functionality is added to Fin via services, these includes; Website/App UI (ClientService), user authentication (AuthenticationService), additional support services such as image services like IFFF (ProxyServices), JSON-LD transform services (FrameService), Fedora event notifications (WebhookService) and indepent external applications (ExternalService).

+A core part of Fin is that it is language agnostic.
+Fin does not want to impose a language requirement that then sets a barrier for any organization that wants to use it but does have the resources to support a certain language (in Fin's case NodeJS).
+Microservices allow you to write services in languages that best suit your organization, with simple HTTP/TCP being the underlying communication protocol between services.
+Microservices also help break apart monolithic applications allowing for easy horizontal scaling on most modern cloud platforms.

-See below for details on each service type and following links for further information about creating and using each service.
-A good overview diagram for Fin service interaction can be found in the [demo-fin folder](../docker/fin-demo/README.md).
+See below for details on each service type and follow links for further information about creating and using each service.
+A good overview diagram for example Fin service interaction can be found in the [demo-fin folder](../docker/fin-demo/README.md).

 ## ClientService